dagmawibabi/portfolio2/static/blogs/Beyond-the-Vibe.md

 ### The Model

-For a model to be great for vibe-coding it has to get the basics right.
+For a model to be great for vibe-coding it has to get the basics right...

 **One**, these models have to be conversational.
 They have to be helpful when you’re explaining things to them and they have to respond in an appropriate way.
 When companies train and produce LLMs, the models produced right after training are called `base-models` and these aren’t good at conversations at all.
 They’re only good at generating and predicting the next token (symbol, alphabet) in a sequence.
 There’s an exception to these types of models which are called `instruct-models`.
 They’re trained with conversational data within the initial training which allows them to converse properly when prompted right after training.
 But as for base-models extra steps are necessary.